Skip to main content

 Research shows that healthy self-esteem improves relationships, work fulfillment, and mental and physical health.
 The benefits are the same regardless of race, gender and ethnicity.

 People with healthy self-esteem feel good about themselves.
 They are proud of what they can do, can cope with mistakes and are more willing to try again when they fail.
-Boosting the self-esteem of individuals will benefit these individuals and all of society.
 Studies suggest that adolescents who report higher self-esteem function better at school, at home and with friends.

 How does Instagram affect self-esteem?